Undeniably Catholic, Academically Excellent.

-Bishop Foley Catholic High School opened in September 1965 and was built by Guardian Angels Parish in Clawson and St. Dennis Parish in Royal Oak.
+Bishop Foley Catholic High School opened in September 1965.
+It was built by Guardian Angels Parish in Clawson and St. Dennis Parish in Royal Oak.
 The first senior class graduated from Bishop Foley Catholic in the Spring of 1969.

-We want you to know that we are "Undeniably Catholic and Academically Excellent."
-Our doors opened in 1965 to fulfill the mission and ministry of forming young minds and hearts to know and love Christ while receiving the best academic education.
-We continue to be a warm, welcoming community that offers many opportunities for growth in academic excellence, friendships, and faith.
+Foley is truly "Undeniably Catholic and Academically Excellent."
+Our mission and ministry is to form young minds, get to know and love Christ, while at the same time, receiving an excellent academic education.
+BFC is a warm and welcoming community that offers many opportunities for growth in academic excellence, friendships, teamwork, and faith.
 In turn, Bishop Foley Catholic benefits from the many talents and gifts our students bring to our community.

-Today, Bishop Foley Catholic is a co-educational four year college preparatory high school, within the Archdiocese of Detroit, located in the Metro-Detroit suburb of Madison Heights.
-We receive students from over sixty middle schools - private and public.
+Today, Bishop Foley Catholic is a co-educational four year college preparatory high school, within the Archdiocese of Detroit.
+It is located in the Metro-Detroit suburb of Madison Heights.
+Students from over sixty private grade schools and public middle schools, attend BFC.

 - Foley is a high school of long-standing traditions with a strong Catholic identity, an exceptional learning environment and a center of personal growth and development.